Ever dreamt of walking amongst the dinosaurs? Ever wondered about the legend behind Waltzing Matilda? Ever wanted to see a stampede?

 Sitting smack bang in the middle of the Matilda Way, Winton can be reached by road from all parts of Queensland.

 Not into driving?
-Take to the air with Rex Airlines flights departing Townsville two days a week.
-Click here to see why you need to see the Outback from above.
+Take to the air with Rex Airlines flights departing from Townsville.

 If you prefer the scenic route, jump onboard Queensland Rail’s Spirit of the Outback, which takes you to Longreach, which with a hire car is a hop, skip and a jump to Winton.

 For all the home-away-from-home feels, check into Cottage on Cork.